ORNL/DataFed/compose/README.md

 docker compose -f compose_core.yml config
 ```

-WARNING - docker Compose will prioritize env variables in the following priority
+WARNING - Docker Compose will prioritize env variables in the following priority
 1. From you shell env
 2. From the .env file
 3. Internally from winthin the image